coschain/cos-android-sdk/README.md

 A keystore is just a normal local file that stores all your accounts.
 Its contents are encrypted for better security, so we need to specify a password for a keystore.
 In a real app, password should be asked everytime a keystore being opened, and never be stored.

-If you pass a non-existent file to `openKeyStore()`, an new empty keystore file will be created.
+If you pass a non-existent file to `openKeyStore()`, a new empty keystore file will be created.

 ### Import accounts